Garcia throws 7 solid innings, Astros beat Red Sox 5-1

 TRAINER’S ROOM

-Astros: OF Michael Brantley (right hamstring tightness) has been hitting and ran on Tuesday, manager Dusty Baker said.
+Astros: OF Michael Brantley (right hamstring tightness) has been hitting and ran on Tuesday, Baker said.
 Brantley likely won’t need a rehab assignment and could be back early in the next road trip, which starts Friday, Baker said. … 1B Yuli Gurriel (left middle finger inflammation) returned to the lineup after missing three games.
 He went 0 for 3.

 UP NEXT